 Adventure awaits at Grand Lake O’ the Cherokees.
 46,500 surface acres of water and 1,300 miles of shoreline make this northeastern Oklahoma gem a premier destination for anyone looking for lakeside fun.
 Grand Lake State Park is divided into eight discrete areas each with its own unique feel and attractions.
 Whether you’re looking to do some crappie fishing at the Bernice Area, enjoy the quiet solitude of the Spavinaw Area or take the Jet Ski out to the Snowdale Area, you’ll find a stretch of blue water with your name on it at Grand Lake.

-Venture into a nearby town like Grove and find one-of-a-kind treasures at the Antique Alley, one of the largest antique stores in the four-state region.
-Grab a bite at Clanton’s Café in Vinita, a favorite spot among locals.
+Venture into a nearby town like Vinita and grab a bite at Clanton’s Café, a favorite spot among locals.
 Learn about the history of the area at the Eastern Trails Museum, or check out unique roadside landmarks like the Will Rogers Archway.
 The region is also home to exciting music festivals like Rocklahoma in Pryor and the American Heritage Music Festival in Grove, if you want to add some live music to your trip.
 Whatever kind of fun you’re looking for, you’ll definitely want to come see what puts Grand Lake and its surrounding areas among the most popular destinations in the state.

 Grand Lake anchors the lake lover’s paradise of northeastern Oklahoma, but there are plenty of other incredible lakes worth a visit.
 Check out our list of some of the region’s top lakes, and start planning your Green Country getaway today.